Porting Applications using Recipes

 All crates

-Most unmaintained Rust programs have very old crate versions without up-to-date Redox support, this method will update all crates of the dependency chain to the latest version.
+Most unmaintained Rust programs carry very old crate versions lacking Redox support, this method will update all crates of the dependency chain to the latest possible version based on the Cargo.toml configuration.

 Be aware that some crates break the ABI frequently and make the program stop to work, that's why you must try the "One crate" method first.